ananquay15x9/Nootopad/README.md

-# Nootopad - Your Free Online Notepad 🔍
+# Nootopad - Your Free Online Notepad 🗒️

-**ShoVi** is a IP Lookup Tool provides automated threat intelligence lookups for IPs based on your clipboard.
-It checks the clipboard for IP addresses, then perform lookups using Shodan and VirusTotal APIs to retrieve information.
+**Nootopad** is a web app that's all about making note-taking easy and hassle-free.
+Developed with Flask for backend functionality, Nootopad provides a seamless experience for users to jot down and manage their thoughts.

 ## Features 🚀